 We set the standards of education and training (SETs) which programmes are approved and monitored against.
-After carrying out consultation with the public, we have recently published revised revised SETs in 2009.
+After carrying out consultation with the public, we published revised SETs in 2009.

 SET 2 is about the admissions procedures to a programme.
 SET 2.3 says that 'you, as an education provider, must apply selection and entry criteria, including criminal convictions checks.
 SET 2.4 says you must also comply with any health requirements which are appropriate to the programme concerned'.
 This means that the requirements you set may depend on the nature of the profession and the programme you are providing.
+Deleted: <#>'Information about the health reference'¶